microsoft/vsts-agent-docker/README.md

 - [`ubuntu-16.04-tfs-2017-u1-docker-17.03.0-ce`](https://github.com/microsoft/vsts-agent-docker/blob/0d013f268898773a6d85db3ba8c2a14f3c82ea50/ubuntu/16.04/tfs/2017-u1/docker/17.03.0-ce/Dockerfile) [(ubuntu/16.04/tfs/2017-u1/docker/17.03.0-ce/Dockerfile)](https://github.com/microsoft/vsts-agent-docker/blob/0d013f268898773a6d85db3ba8c2a14f3c82ea50/ubuntu/16.04/tfs/2017-u1/docker/17.03.0-ce/Dockerfile)
 - [`ubuntu-16.04-tfs-2017-u1-docker-17.03.0-ce-standard`](https://github.com/microsoft/vsts-agent-docker/blob/0d013f268898773a6d85db3ba8c2a14f3c82ea50/ubuntu/16.04/tfs/2017-u1/docker/17.03.0-ce/standard/Dockerfile) [(ubuntu/16.04/tfs/2017-u1/docker/17.03.0-ce/standard/Dockerfile)](https://github.com/microsoft/vsts-agent-docker/blob/0d013f268898773a6d85db3ba8c2a14f3c82ea50/ubuntu/16.04/tfs/2017-u1/docker/17.03.0-ce/standard/Dockerfile)

-Ubuntu 16.04 is the currently supported OS with plans for CentOS 7.2 and Windows support.
+Ubuntu 16.04 is currently the only supported OS, but there are plans for Windows support.

 When used with VSTS, the agent version is automatically determined and downloaded at container startup based on the account to which the agent is connecting.
 When used with TFS, an image that matches the installed TFS version should be chosen.